ruidi-huang/catalyse/biorender-codex-spec.md

 ## Orgo Integration Requirements

-The app must support embedding a live Orgo VM in the page.
+The app must trigger one narrow Orgo-backed BioRender run from the server.

 Assume the VM is already provisioned and available.
 Assume the human has already logged into BioRender manually.
 Assume a specific BioRender draft page is already open.

+Implementation note for future context:
+- in-page VNC embed was removed from the demo UI
+- reason: Orgo websocket access was blocked by an origin firewall outside this repo
+- practical demo workaround: open the Orgo workspace separately beside the app

 ### Required env vars

 - `OPENAI_API_KEY`
 - `ORGO_API_KEY`
 - `NEXT_PUBLIC_ORGO_COMPUTER_ID`
 - `NEXT_PUBLIC_BIORENDER_CANVAS_URL`

-If helpful, also support:
-- `NEXT_PUBLIC_ORGO_TOKEN` or equivalent embed token mechanism if Orgo requires it

 Do not implement Orgo infra provisioning in this app unless trivial.
 Assume an existing Orgo computer/session is provided.